 For learners with dysgraphia, schools can provide effective support by addressing the root causes of the disorder.
 Dysgraphia affects a person's ability to write due to difficulties with their spatial perception, writing movements and slow writing speed.
 Linguistic dysgraphia, a type of dysgraphia, can also impact executive functions and spatial planning, affecting a student's ability to express their thoughts in writing.
 As such, schools can support these learners by providing them with specialised assistance from special education teachers and professional school psychologists.

 Schools can also provide interventions aimed at addressing the difficulty of handwriting in children with dysgraphia.
 For example, they can provide exercises focused on the development of motor skills, visual-spatial perception, and writing movements.
-The support must be personalized to each individual's needs and challenges by creating an individualized education plan (IEP).
+The support must be personalised to each individual's needs and challenges by creating an individualized education plan (IEP).
 This includes identifying specific goals, objectives, and action plans for each child.

 Finally, creating a positive learning environment where children with neurodevelopmental disorders feel comfortable and supported is crucial.
-Providing assistive technology, such as voice-to-text programs or dictation software, can also help to mitigate the effects of dysgraphia.
+Providing assistive technology, such as voice-to-text programmes or dictation software, can also help to mitigate the effects of dysgraphia.
 In sum, schools can help support children with dysgraphia by working with them, their families, and their healthcare providers to provide specialised interventions that meet their unique needs, while also creating a supportive and inclusive learning environment.

 Dysgraphia motor skills learning disability

 Teachers should start with evidence-based resources from organisations like the International Dyslexia Association and Understood. org, which provide practical classroom strategies and case studies.
-Academic journals such as Learning Disabilities Research & Practice offer research-backed interventions, while books like 'The Source for Dyslexia and Dysgraphia' by Regina Richards provide comprehensive guides to identification and support.
-Professional development courses through organisations like Learning Disabilities Association offer certification programs specifically focused on supporting students with written expression difficulties.
+Academic journals such as Learning Disabilities Research & Practise offer research-backed interventions, while books like 'The Source for Dyslexia and Dysgraphia' by Regina Richards provide comprehensive guides to identification and support.
+Professional development courses through organisations like Learning Disabilities Association offer certification programmes specifically focused on supporting students with written expression difficulties.

 These studies collectively highlight the significance of early diagnosis, targeted intervention, and the role of technology and occupational therapy in managing and improving handwriting skills in children with dysgraphia.